 US DOT FAA AC 60-14, 1977, page 16.

 As someone who once prepared students for the flight instructor exam, I remembered that humans — whether we are aware of it or not — are first concerned only with the base needs for oxygen, food, rest, exercise, sex and protection from the elements.
 Until these physiological needs are satisfied to a reasonable degree, it’s hard to concentrate on other things.
 Next up Maslow’s pyramid is the need to feel secure and safe, out of danger.
 If you are physically comfortable and have no fear for your safety, then the social needs of acceptance, belongingness and love then become more motivating.
 Higher still are the esteem needs: self-respect, respect from others, recognition, status, reputation.
 Maslow never once represented his levels as a pyramid, and understood people went up and down levels all the time.
-Viktor Frankl told Maslow his pyramid isn’t perfect, as in the Nazi concentration camps, stripped of the foundational pieces, people still found love and meaning.
+Viktor Frankl told Maslow his model wasn’t perfect, as in the Nazi concentration camps, stripped of the foundational pieces, people still found love and meaning.
 Maslow agreed, and they both continued to research the upper levels.

 It’s an interesting place, the upper levels.
 Above all the basic needs, at the apex of the hierarchy, there is what the FAA manual says is the need for, “self-fulfillment, or for realizing one’s own potentialities, for continued development, for being creative in the broadest sense of that term” (FAA, 1977).
 According to Maslow, many people may reach into this level but very few, if anybody, ever masters the apex.
 Sam read from the many scribbled notes in the margins of his manual: